What The Heartbreak High Reboot Gets Right About Autism Representation

 ”

 The show explores what happens when Amerie creates a stir at school when a secret map charting all of her classmates' hook-ups is discovered.
-In an attempt to then address what they see as a cohort of hyper-sexual students, the school forces them into a sexual literacy program which the teens describe as "sex jail".
+In an attempt to address what they see as a cohort of hyper-sexual students, the school then forces them into a sexual literacy programme which the teens describe as "sex jail".

 Advertisement